Hypoparathyroidism: Mechanism

 The parathyroid glands are so named because they are usually located behind the thyroid gland in the neck.
 They arise during fetal development from structures known as the third and fourth pharyngeal pouch.
 The glands, usually four in number, contain the parathyroid chief cells that sense the level of calcium in the blood through the calcium-sensing receptor and secrete parathyroid hormone.
 Magnesium is required for PTH secretion.
-Under normal circumstances, the parathyroids secrete PTH to maintain a calcium level within normal limits, as calcium is required for adequate muscle and nerve function (including the autonomic nervous system).
-PTH acts on several organs to increase calcium levels.
-It increases calcium absorption in the bowel, while in the kidney it prevents calcium excretion and increases phosphate release and in bone it increases calcium through bone resorption.
+Under normal circumstances, the parathyroid glands secrete PTH to maintain a calcium level within normal limits, as calcium is required for adequate muscle and nerve function (including the autonomic nervous system).

+PTH acts on several organs to regulate calcium and phosphorus levels.
+PTH acts on the kidneys to increase calcium reabsorption into the blood and to inhibit phosphorus reabsorption (which causes phosphorus to be lost in the urine).
+It increases calcium and phosphorus absorption in the bowel indirectly by stimulating the kidneys to produce vitamin D which then acts on the gut.
+PTH also causes increase bone resorption which leads to the releases calcium and phosphorus into the blood.

 Diagnosis

-Diagnosis is by measurement of calcium, serum albumin (for correction) and PTH in blood.
+Diagnosis is by measurement of calcium, serum albumin (for correction), and PTH in blood.
 If necessary, measuring cAMP (cyclic AMP) in the urine after an intravenous dose of PTH can help in the distinction between hypoparathyroidism and other causes.